 The link between regular application testing and safety

 At the end of the day, patient safety is everyone’s first priority.

 In a well-known report by the Pew Charitable Trusts, MedStar Health’s National Center for Human Factors in Healthcare and the American Medical Association, “real world testing” of electronic health record systems was a key recommendation for system safety and usability.

 This means testing EHRs already in use--which is the responsibility of the provider or payer where the system is deployed.
 Such testing has historically been a resource-intensive and sporadic effort, but automation can put an efficient and consistent testing schedule on track.
 In healthcare, that’s one very important battle won.

-With more than 25 years’ experience in the healthcare industry, Tanya has a strong track record of managing and building solution practices.
+With more than 25 years’ experience in the healthcare industry, Tanya Johnson has a strong track record of managing and building solution practices.
 She has expertise in the full EHR lifecycle, including implementation, training, activation, and value-based care.
 Ms. Johnson also has experience in cloud, device migration and training, and software testing (automated and crowdsourced).